Fibonacci Laws of Planetary Motion β Technical Background

 Physical motivation

 The invariable plane is the fundamental reference plane of the solar system, perpendicular to the total angular momentum vector.
-For this plane to remain stable, the angular-momentum-weighted inclination oscillations must cancel between the two phase groups.
+For this plane to remain stable, the angular-momentum-weighted inclination oscillations must cancel between the two balance groups.
 If they didnβt, the total angular momentum vector would wobble β violating conservation of angular momentum.

 Substituting the Fibonacci formula